jijorajchithra/bookingserv/README.md

 ## Assumptions
 - Assuming the craft is to focus on the coding aspect of the problem.
 - Hence the design refactoring opportunities (API model etc) and refactoring were kept aside for brevity.
-- For the tasks, required pattern and end to end workflow of atleast one example is implemented.
+- For the tasks, the required pattern and end-to-end workflow of at least one example are implemented.
-- Due to the interest of time, the possible enhancements and what could have done is called out.
+- Due to the interest of time, the possible enhancements and what could have been done are called out.

 ## Tasks
 | Index | Task                                                                                                                                                                                                                                                                      | Status                                         | Enhancements                                                                                                                          |